 Since then, funding for the site has come from four sources: donations from readers; income from chairing or organising London-related events; occasional pieces of freelance writing and consultancy work; and my dwindling personal savings.

 Readers who donate a minimum of £5 a month or £50 a year are added to the mailing list for my Thursday evening email, called On London Extra, which provides information and commentary on a range of London issues and links to an array of different sources.
 The more donations I receive, the more slowly my savings disappear.

 On London carries no adverts to annoy you, has no paywall and does not publish “sponsored content”.
 There is no link between clicks and revenue.
 I am proud to say that I am able to pay genuine freelance writers sums that are competitive with the online rates of several Big Media outlets.

 Comments, Corrections and Complaints

 I take a very strict line on publishing readers’ comments, which have to be moderated by me first.
 I don’t stand for abuse, false claims, gratuitous unpleasantness, wild allegations, conspiracy theorists or bores.
 Comments must enhance the website, not make it poisonous.
 I will edit comments in the interests of succinctness or clarity.

 If a published article turns out to contain an error I will correct it, and if that error is a significant factual one I will make a note at the bottom of the piece acknowledging this, with the date the correction was made and an apology if the error was serious or anyone was mistakenly misrepresented.

-Readers can take issue with articles in comments on the term set out above or, if they prefer or they have some more general point to make about On London they can email email@example.com.
-Abusive or malicious correspondence will be either ignored or responded to firmly.
+Readers can take issue with articles in comments on the terms set out above or, if they prefer, or have some more general point to make about On London they can email email@example.com.
+Abusive or malicious correspondence will be either ignored or firmly responded to.